 We cannot guarantee staffing your programme to our designated ratios when there are significant changes to your group numbers with short notice.
-Therefore, group numbers must be confirmed three weeks prior to your camp, and your invoice will reflect these numbers.
-Any changes to your group numbers within said three weeks prior to your booking will incur an administration fee of \$150.
+Therefore, group numbers must be confirmed three weeks prior to your camp.
+The Activity Package charge on your final invoice will reflect these numbers.
+Any changes to your group numbers and/or your camp program within the said three weeks prior to your booking will incur an administration fee of \$150.
 We do stress that if the numbers increase within the three weeks prior to your booking we cannot guarantee offering the original programme outlined.
-A reduction in numbers in the final three weeks will again incur the administration fee, plus you will be invoiced for the group numbers previously agreed to.
+A reduction in numbers in the final three weeks will again incur the administration fee, plus you will be invoiced for the total of the activity package originally quoted and agreed to.